pablodecm/phd_thesis/src/103_chapter_3.md

-processes of interest $S$ and background $B$ is at the roots of every analysis at the LHC, and it is motivated by the fact that small changes of the parameters of the SM or its theoretical extensions/alternatives affect only a subset of the produced processes, those that are governed by the interactions linked to the parameter.
+processes of interest $S$ and background $B$ is at the roots of every analysis at the LHC, and it is motivated by the fact that small changes of the parameters of the SM or its theoretical extensions/alternatives affect only a subset of the produced processes at leading order, those that are governed by the interactions linked to the parameter.

 As a matter of a fact, customarily statistical inference at the LHC